sterin/vscode-xcodebuild-tools/README.md

 ## Example

+The subdirectory `example/helloworld` contains a working example.
+Open VScode there.

-In a new directory:
+Alternatively, in a new directory:

 1. Create a new Xcode command line project, with the original name `project`.

 2. Create a new Xcode workspace named `workspace` in the same directory.
+Add the project to the workspace.

 3. Create a new scheme named `build` inside the workspace and add `project` to the scheme.